 How am I doing this?
 By eating lots of veggies, fruits, nuts, meats, and wine.
 By not eating bread, beans, rice, ice cream, beer, and whiskey.

 How am I tracking results?
 This part has a subjective and objective side.
 The subjective side is pretty easy and involves some simple self assessment.
 Do I feel better overall than usual?
 Am I sleeping well?
 Do I have more energy than usual?
 The objective side is a bit harder.
 I am getting before and after blood work to track cholesterol, triglycerides, inflammation, and blood sugar levels.
 I am tracking weight and body fat percentage daily although weight loss or gain is not a goal.
 Lastly I am tracking the circumference of my waist, hips, arms, and legs.
+Check this bioharmony advanced review if you are looking for weight loss results.

 Do I blindly believe this change in diet will live up to all it’s claims?
 Nope.
 I’m totally skeptical hence the experiment.
 Time will tell.